vmware/vic/doc/user_doc/vic_installation/networks.md

 # Networks Used by vSphere Integrated Containers Engine #

 You can configure networks that are tied into the vSphere infrastructure.
-Pre-configured networks available to a virtual container host are determined by the networks that you define when you configure the virtual container host.
+Pre-configured networks available to a virtual container host (VCH) are determined by the networks that you define when you configure the VCH.

-Virtual container hosts connect to different types of network.
+VCHs connect to different types of network.

  ![vSphere Container Host Management Network](graphics/vch-net.png)

 This topic provides an overview of the different network types.

-**IMPORTANT**: A virtual container host supports a maximum of 3 distinct networks.
+**IMPORTANT**: A VCH supports a maximum of 3 distinct networks.
 Because the bridge and container networks require  their own distributed port groups, at least two of the public, client, and management networks must share a network.

 ## Container Bridge Networks ##
 The network or networks that container VMs use to communicate with each other.
-Each virtual container host requires a unique bridge network.
+Each VCH requires a unique bridge network.

 You define the bridge networks by setting the `bridge-network` option when you run `vic-machine create`.
-For  more detailed information about bridge networks, see the section on the `bridge-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#bridge).
+For  more detailed information about bridge networks, see the section on the `bridge-network` option in [VCH Deployment Options](vch_installer_options.md#bridge).

 Container application developers can also use `docker network create` to create additional bridge networks.
 You can define a range of IP addresses that additional bridge networks can use by defining the `bridge-network-range` option when you run `vic-machine create`.
 For  more detailed information about  how to set bridge network ranges, see the section on the [`bridge-network-range` option](vch_installer_options.md#bridge-range).